zackproser/padscoper/README.md

 ![PadScoper Preview](/public/images/padscoper-splash.png)

 ## Overview
-PadScoper is a node.js app leveraging the [Express framework](https://expressjs.com/) that allows users to look up properties within 20 miles of an address they supply when searching.
+[PadScoper](https://padscoper.herokuapp.com) is a node.js app leveraging the [Express framework](https://expressjs.com/) that allows users to look up properties within 20 miles of an address they supply when searching.

+A demo instance of this application is [running here](https://padscoper.herokuapp.com).

 ## Requirements
 * nodejs